 FunctionalEcologists.com is the official blog of Functional Ecology, a journal of the British Ecological Society.
-This blog looks at the work (and the people at work) behind the published research.
+We explore the stories and the people behind the published research.

 Who We Are

 Anna is an Assistant Professor at California State University, Bakersfield.
 Anna’s works on unravelling the complex set of evolutionary adaptations animals employ to cope with environmental constraints, both in controlled settings and in the wild.
 In particular, she is interested in investigating how animals respond physiologically to the direct or indirect consequences of disturbance, such as thermoregulatory and behavioral responses to fire.

 “I am primarily interested in scientific communication and accessibility, particularly for undergraduate/graduate students and early career researchers.
 I hope to promote FunctionalEcologists as a sounding board for new and aspiring scientists to draw inspiration from recently accepted papers in Functional Ecology, hindsight discussions, and from more personal anecdotal information from our interviews.
 Ultimately, I would like to foster confidence in researchers to do great science and publish their important findings, while concurrently providing accessible scientific summaries and explanations of research and spotlights on ecology and ecologists.”

 Institute of Plant Sciences, University of Bern, Switzerland

 Hugo is a researcher at the Institute of Plant Sciences, University of Bern, Switzerland.
 Hugo’s research focuses on understanding the role that biotic interactions play in plant communities.
 Particularly, he is interested in developing methods to characterize biotic interactions in plant communities, and unraveling the connection between interactions, environmental drivers and ecosystem functioning.